MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

 5. Right click on the **Index** method name, and click **Add View...**.

 6. In the **Add MVC View** dialog window leave all the default values as they are, and press **OK**.
->**Note** : See that the Views and the Product folders were created.
-Inside them there is new file named Index.cshtml.
+>**Note** : See that the Index.cshtm file was created inside the new Product subfolder that is inside the new Views folder.

 7. In the **Index.cshtml** code window, in the **body** element, press enter, and type the following code.
 ```cs